Contrast-Security-OSS/infrastructure-hire-project/project3/mysql/README.md

 The goal of this section of Project 3 is to allow you to demonstrate your understanding of query tuning and schema in a MySQL database.

 *Important* - Not every candidate will have direct MySQL experience.
 That is okay.
 Google away against your RDBMS of expertise.
-You goal is to show us you can _translate_ RDBMS expertise from one vendor to another.
+The goal is to show us you can _translate_ RDBMS expertise from one vendor to another.

 *Important* - The term "busy environment" will be used frequently.
 For the purpose of this discussion, busy is